matthiasn/clojure-system-book/manuscript/Example2-WS-Roundtrips2.md

 Finally, we calculate the width of each bar in the histogram, plus the `y-scale`, which is like the `x-scale`, only for the **y-axis**.

 With the calculations done, we can render the histogram into a `:g` element.
-Here, the bars are only displayed if there are enough bins, otherwise we display `"insufficient data"`.
+Here, the bars are only displayed if there are enough bins.
+Otherwise, we display `"insufficient data"`.
 The number of bins is configured in the `:min-bins` key of the argument map.
 When called from the `histogram-view`, I've chosen a minimum of five bins.
-This value is entirely arbitrary, but seems to work fairly well.
-Less than five bins look stupid, and don't provide much meaningful information either.
+This value is entirely arbitrary but seems to work fairly well.
+Less than five bins look stupid and don't provide much meaningful information either.

 If the data is deemed sufficient, we render a vertical bar as a `:rect` for each bin.
-This happens in a **[for-comprehension](https://clojuredocs.org/clojure.core/for)**, as you've already seen in the previous chapter.
+This rendering happens in a **[for-comprehension](https://clojuredocs.org/clojure.core/for)**, as you've already seen in the previous chapter.
 Of importance here is the `:key` on each elements' metadata.
 While we would get by without, **React** needs this key to work more efficiently by reusing elements in the next render cycle.
-Without assigning the keys, the browser needs to do more work, and React prints long and ugly warnings in the browser's console.
+Without assigning the keys, the browser needs to do more work and React prints long and ugly warnings in the browser's console.

 Then, we render the **x-axis** by calling `histogram-x-axis`, and the **y-axis** in `histogram-y-axis`.

-The fucntions for rendering the axes are fairly straightforward.
+The functions for rendering the axes are fairly straightforward.
 Here's the `histogram-x-axis` function:

 ~~~
 (defn histogram-x-axis